 This was a quick photo stop for us.
-You can choose to go to the top of the Arc if you would like, but we decided our money would be better spent other places.
+You can choose to go to the top of the Arc if you would like, but we decided our money would be better spent in other places.

 Avenue de Champs-Elysees

 You have to walk down the Champs-Elysees and at least window shop.
 The stores are so enticing that I couldn’t help but to pop into a few and just touch some of the items that I wouldn’t be buying (things are pricey on this piece of real estate).

 When we arrived in front of Notre Dame, I was mesmerized.
 My eyes did not know where to look first.
 Notre Dame is an amazing architectural feat.
 It was the first building in the world to use flying buttresses.

 Notre Dame is free to enter (there is a small fee to climb to the bell tower) but is usually very crowded.
 If you are visiting during high season, go early!

-After leaving the Notre Dame, be sure to walk over to the bridge of love locks and add your “lock of love”.
+After leaving Notre Dame, be sure to walk over to the bridge of love locks and add your “lock of love”.

 In my opinion, the best time to snap pictures in front of the Moulin Rouge is right at dusk.
 Snap your photos, go get a bite to eat, and then come back once it gets dark.
 Now the Moulin Rouge is alive.

-Don’t miss your chance to see a show at the world famous cabaret.
+Don’t miss your chance to see a show at the world-famous cabaret.
 Awe at the magnificent costumes while enjoying all of the great music and dancing.

 Day 3-Versailles or Montmartre Walk

-Today, you can choose to tour the palace of Versailles or to walk around the beautiful neighborhood of Montmartre.
+Today, you can choose to tour the Palace of Versailles or to walk around the beautiful neighborhood of Montmartre.
 If you choose Versailles, please know that it will take up the majority of your day and you probably will not have time to fit in any other activities this evening.

 Get up early today because Versailles takes up an entire day, so be ready.
 Take the RER suburban train by 8:00 am to arrive early at Versailles (it opens at 9:00).
 Tour the chateau and then stop and rest for lunch.
 After touring the chateau, consider touring the Royal Stables before the gardens as the gardens stay open later.

-If you would rather someone else plan everything for you, then click here to take a guided trip to Versailles with skip the line priveledges.
+If you would rather someone else plan everything for you, then click here to take a guided trip to Versailles with skip-the-line priveledges.

-A great resource that Marty and I have found are the guidebooks written by Rick Steves.
+A great resource that Marty and I have found is the guidebooks written by Rick Steves.
 Use his Paris book to guide you through the historic Montmartre neighborhood.
 If Rick Steves isn’t really your style, then check out this post from Solo Sophie.

 3 Days in Paris Itinerary